• vifon 9 months ago

 To get around this CNAME cloaking problem, the software powering extensions like uBlock Origin need to be able to see not only the destination domain of requests by browsers, but the underlying IP addresses of those domains as well.
 This commit makes that behavior possible, or at least is related to making that code work better.

-• ndriscoll an hour ago
+• ndriscoll 9 months ago

 That's not quite right; as the name suggests, it uses CNAMEs (which point to other records), not A records (which point to IPs).
 So you would have something like `media.q-company.example` as a CNAME to `q-company.ads-tracking.example` which then has an A record to give an IP.